AdaCore/gnatstudio/docs/release_notes/index.rst

 Many improvements have been made regarding the new Version Control System engine, in particular regarding the ClearCase support.
 As a result, the old Version Control System (VCS1) has been completely removed from GNAT Studio.
+As a result, the GPS.INTERNAL.MODULE_VCS trace (corresponding to the old engine) has been removed and the GPS.INTERNAL.MODULE_VCS2 trace (corresponding to the new engine) has been renamed to GPS.MODULE.VCS.
+You can disable the GPS.MODULE.VCS trace if you want to disable completely the VCS support from GNAT Studio.

 The diff viewer has also been improved, and clicking in a specific commit from the :guilabel:`History` view will open a separate editor to view the associated